 Restricted to students in the McCombs School of Business Honors Program.
 Examine data science for business applications at the intermediate level.
 Explore building and validating predictive models; advanced regression modeling, including an in-depth treatment of regression; models for binary outcomes; and causal inference.
 The equivalent of two lecture hours a week for one semester.
 Statistics 235 and 235H may not both be counted.
 Offered on the letter-grade basis only.
-Prerequisite: Statistics 301 or 301H, Mathematics 408Q or credit or registration for Mathematics 408D, 408L, or 408S.
+Prerequisite: Statistics 301, 301H, or Statistics and Data Sciences 321; Mathematics 408Q or credit or registration for Mathematics 408D, 408L, or 408S.